When Sally Potter isn’t singing or playing the banjo,

 Hanno Meingast is the sound engineer for the Festival's evening Sings in the Hannah Theatre.
 A mainstay in the folk and dance community, Hanno lends his old-time fiddle to both bands the Pretty Shaky String band and The Java Junkies, playing at dances and festivals throughout the midwest.
 As a sound engineer, he has worked for the Creole Gallery, The Ten Pound Fiddle Coffeehouse, Goldenrod Music productions, The Chicago Folk Festival, Sugar Hill and many other music and dance events.
 By day, Hanno is a master carpenter.

 Bonnie Sumbler puts her creative mind in overdrive as a video editor and videographer.
-Her projects range from documenting the Mid-Winter Singing Festival to making training videos on adoption issues for a Southfield agency of late.
-She shares her film talents through classes she teaches at Lansing Community College.
+Her projects range from documenting the Mid-Winter Singing Festival to national training videos on adoption related issues to being the Corporate Technical Trainer for a national software company in their East Lansing office.
+She also shares her film talents teaching classes through LCC's Digital Media Audio and Cinema program.
 She is extremely community-minded, having served on numerous boards in East Lansing and Old Town.
 She's excited to use her experience and talents to document the singing festival.
-If you see a tall, beautiful blonde wandering around with a video camera, it's Bonnie.
+If you see a tall, smiling woman with a splash of purple in her hair with a video camera, it's Bonnie.